SurvDiff: A Diffusion Model for Generating Synthetic Data in Survival Analysis: Results

-$\bullet$\,\textbf{Downstream performance:} In Table~\ref{tab:downstream_paper}, we evaluate the performance of all models on downstream survival tasks.
-We observe that (1)~\survdiff consistently achieves \emph{large improvements} over SurvivalGAN on downstream tasks, (2)~\survdiff achieves the best performance on AIDS and GBSG2, while performing on par with the best method on METABRIC, and (3)~the advantages of \survdiff are especially pronounced on datasets with stronger censoring (AIDS \& GBSG2).
+$\bullet$\,\textbf{Survival analysis performance:} In Tab.~\ref{tab:downstream_paper}, we evaluate the performance of all models on downstream survival tasks.
+We observe that (1)~\survdiff consistently achieves \emph{large improvements} over SurvivalGAN and Ashhad on survival model tasks, (2)~\survdiff achieves the best performance on AIDS and GBSG2, while the comparison on METABRIC is more mixed, and (3)~the advantages of \survdiff are especially pronounced on datasets with stronger censoring (AIDS \& GBSG2).
+On METABRIC, TabDiff obtains stronger downstream scores, while \survdiff remains competitive and performs well on the covariate and survival-specific fidelity evaluations.
+The reported standard deviations further show that the relative ordering is not uniform across all runs, especially in settings where methods have overlapping performance.
+Taken together, these results suggest that \survdiff is not simply a generic tabular generator, but provides a strong survival-aware alternative: it preserves competitive tabular fidelity while improving the survival-specific aspects targeted by our objective.

-$\bullet$\,\textbf{Sensitivity to dataset size:} Inspired by medical practice, we present results on downsampled datasets to understand the sensitivity to small sample size settings, which are common in medicine (see Supplement~\ref{sec:appendix_ablationdownsampled}).
+$\bullet$\,\textbf{Sensitivity to dataset size:} Inspired by medical practice, we also present results on uniformly at random downsampled datasets to understand the sensitivity to small sample size settings, which are common in medicine.
+This additional sensitivity study is presented in Supplement~\ref{sec:appendix_ablationdownsampled}.
 Therein, we see \emph{large benefits of \survdiff over existing methods in small-sample settings}.
 Hence, our method is well-designed to meet needs in medical practice.